noelforte/eleventy-plugin-vento/readme.md

     addHelpers: true,

     // Define tags that should be trimmed, or set to true
-    // to trim the default tags
+    // to trim the default tags (see section on Auto-trimming)
     trimTags: [],

     // A Vento configuration object